rohithbaggu56-dot/Sysmon-attack-investigation-lab/README.md

 ### Event ID 15 – File Stream Created
 **MITRE:** T1189 Drive-by Compromise

-FreeGamePasses.exe landed in the Downloads folder.Sysmon captured the Zone Identifier showing the file originated from Discord CDN, revealing exactly where the payload came from.
+FreeGamePasses.exe landed in the Downloads folder.
+Sysmon captured the Zone Identifier showing the file originated from Discord CDN, revealing exactly where the payload came from.

 Hash captured: